Ambur Braid

+Canadian Opera Singer, Ambur Braid at home in Ontario, Canada.

-Ambur Braid (born Amber Dionne Braid) is a Canadian soprano.
+Ambur Braid is a Canadian soprano.

 Early life and education

 Braid was born in Terrace, British Columbia.
 She studied at The Royal Conservatory of Music Glenn Gould School with Donna Sherman from 2002 to 2006, where she achieved her Bachelor of Music and Artist Diploma in Voice Performance.

 She then went on to study with Wendy Hillhouse at the San Francisco Conservatory of Music from 2006 to 2008, where she attained her Master of Music.
 She then continued her studies at Operaworks with Ann Baltz, the Opera Workshop in St. Andrews-By-The-Sea with Wendy Nielsen, the Canadian Opera Company Ensemble Studio (2010–2013) and the Ravinia Festival's Steans Institute (2012).

 From 2014 to 2016, Ambur moved to Athens, Greece, to work with Marina Krilovici on a repertoire shift to roles like Salome (R. Strauss) and the title role in Puccini's Tosca.

 Career

 After completing her Master of Music degree, Ambur made her professional debut with Opera Atelier as Diane in Gluck's Iphigénie en Tauride in 2009.

 As an alumna of the Canadian Opera Company's Ensemble Studio program, Ambur has a close relationship with the company, having performed Amor in Gluck's Orfeo ed Euridice (2011), directed by Robert Carsen, conducted by Harry Bicket, the Queen of the Night in Mozart's The Magic Flute (2011, 2017), conducted by Johannes Debus, the Greek Woman in Iphigénie en Tauride (2011) with Pablo Heras-Casado/Robert Carsen, Handel's Semele (2012), conducted by Rinaldo Alessandrini, Adele in Die Fledermaus by J. Strauss (2012), directed by Christopher Alden, and Vitellia in Mozart's La Clemenza di Tito (2013) with them.

 Ambur made her European debut in Lisbon in a new production of Stravinsky's The Rake's Progress as Anne Trulove, conducted by Joana Carneiro at Teatro Nacional de São Carlos (2015), and her UK opera debut at the English National Opera as the Queen of the Night directed by Simon McBurney in 2016.
 She made her US opera debut with the Arizona Opera in 2014 in the title role of Verdi's La traviata.

 From 2016 to 2018, Braid was highlighted in various productions of The Magic Flute, including Oper Frankfurt, Calgary Opera, and Canadian Opera Company.
 The 2016/17 and 2017/18 seasons also included multiple role debuts for her such as Dalinda in Handel's Ariodante (Canadian Opera Company), the Queen in Krenek's Das geheime Königreich (Oper Frankfurt), Elisabetta in Donizetti's Roberto Devereux (Oper Frankfurt), and Tosca (Calgary Opera).
 All debut performances were highly acclaimed, with reviews praising her for her emotional nuance, vocal power, and strong stage presence.